Deenbe/aws-labs/neptune/neptune.md

-## Creating a simple recommendation engine with Amazon Neptune (Level 200)
+## Creating a simple recommendation engine with Amazon Neptune
 In this lab you will learn the basics of how to use Amazon Neptune in order to create a recommendation system using collaborative filtering.

 ## Contents